RWTreichel/meat-and-colonel/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Carcassonne for the Web

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Play Carcassonne online with your friends in real-time!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Carcassonne for the Web allows you and your friends to quickly jump into a game of Carcassonne by simply visiting a URL.
+That's it.
+  Supporting between 2 to 5 players in real-time, Carcassonne for the Web is the easiest way to play this award-winning strategy board game.

 ## Problem ##
   > Describe the problem your product solves.
+  Carcassonne is an amazing board game, but like all board games it requires players to be physically present, manage scoring and other game mechanics on their own, and then there's the setup and cleanup of the game pieces of course.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Carcassonne for the Web allows you to play with your friends anytime, anywhere, for free.
+Score tracking, validating players' moves, setup and cleanup...we do it all.
+  You can even play multiple games at once!
+Just open another tab and visit <url>!

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "I always had a strong board gaming group back in my hometown, but when I moved to another state I still wanted to play one of my favorite games with my friends.
+  With Carcassonne for the Web, all it takes is a quick text message and we can get together and play a game within minutes, despite being separated by hundreds of miles."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Just visit <url> to get started!
+It's that simple!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "This is SO much simpler than trying to get the gang together all at the same time, and the price (FREE!) is pretty tough to beat."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Carcassonne veteran, capable of racking up 30+ points off a single farm?
+New to Carcassonne and want to learn the rules?
+Both of you: click here! <url>